 In 1977, a new antigen was detected in patients with hepatitis B. At first it was thought to be a variant of HBV.
-By 1980, HDV was determined to be a separate virus, but a virus that was dependent upon the presence of HBV in order to replicate [40].
+By 1980, HDV was determined to be a separate virus, but a virus that was dependent upon the presence of HBV in order to replicate [24].

 HDV is an RNA virus, the core of which is distinctively different from other viruses.
 However, due to a defect in replication, HDV is unable to synthesize a viral coat.
 It must borrow a coat from HBV in order to complete the replication process.
 Therefore, HDV cannot cause infection independently but instead must exist as a coinfection (acquired at the same time as HBV) or a superinfection (HDV acquired in a patient who is chronically infected with HBV).
 In the United States, the infection primarily occurs as a coinfection among intravenous drug users.
-In some areas of the world in which chronic HBV infection is endemic (including the Amazon Basin of South America, China, and Southeast Asia), HDV is more commonly a superinfection [18; 41].
+In some areas of the world in which chronic HBV infection is endemic (including the Amazon Basin of South America, China, and Southeast Asia), HDV is more commonly a superinfection [2; 44].

 Patients coinfected with HBV and HDV tend to have a more severe case of acute hepatitis.
 The mortality rate in coinfection has been reported to be as high as 20%.
-Superinfection with HDV results in rapid progression of cirrhosis, with 70% to 80% of coinfected individuals showing signs of liver failure, compared to 15% to 30% of patients with chronic HBV and no cirrhosis [42].
-Prevention of HDV is accomplished through the same means as prevention of hepatitis B. A 12-month course of peginterferon alfa-2a is the recommended treatment for patients with elevated HDV-RNA levels and ALT elevation [21].
-Nearly 25% of patients involved in an efficacy study of peginterferon alfa-2a treatment showed sustained clearance of HDV RNA over 48 weeks [43].
-Given the limited efficacy of current therapies, it is reasonable to refer patients to specialized centers that offer access to experimental therapies for HDV [21].
+Superinfection with HDV results in rapid progression of cirrhosis, with 70% to 80% of coinfected individuals showing signs of liver failure, compared to 15% to 30% of patients with chronic HBV and no cirrhosis [47].
+Prevention of HDV is accomplished through the same means as prevention of hepatitis B. Nearly 25% of patients involved in an efficacy study of peginterferon alfa-2a treatment showed sustained clearance of HDV RNA over 48 weeks [54].
 Immunization against hepatitis B is effective prevention of HDV also because if the individual is immune to HBV, he/she cannot become infected with HDV.
 Avoidance of bloodborne pathogen exposure through observance of Standard Precautions is a primary mechanism of prevention for persons already chronically infected with HBV.